 Figure 4.2

-In February 2024, the percentage of people with a diagnosis of dementia who also received a prescription for antipsychotic medication in the preceding 6 week period in England varied across the 42 ICB between 6.7% (Humber and North Yorkshire and Bath and North East Somerset, Swindon and Wiltshire) and 11.9% (Suffolk and North East Essex).
+In March 2024, the percentage of people with a diagnosis of dementia who also received a prescription for antipsychotic medication in the preceding 6 week period varied across the 42 ICB in England between 6.9% (Humber and North Yorkshire) and 12.1% (Norfolk and Waveney).

 About this document